Superradiance-Mediated Photon Storage for Broadband Quantum Memory

-Photonic emission from a collection of identical excited atoms under superradiant conditions is very different from that of a single-atom in free-space~\cite{PhysRev.93.99}.~Comprehensive theoretical and experimental studies of superradiance~\cite{andreev1980collective,gross1982superradiance,cong2016dicke} have led to the observation of various quantum optics phenomena like quantum beats~\cite{han2021observation}, collective Lamb shifts~\cite{scully2009collective,svidzinsky2009evolution}, and novel cavity quantum electrodynamics (QED)~\cite{doi:10.1126/science.1176695}.
-Initial studies focused on dense ensembles with sizes smaller than the excitation wavelength, whereas recent ones have shown that superradiance is also observable in large and dilute systems~\cite{araujo2016superradiance,PhysRevLett.117.073003}.
-In this respect, large atomic ensembles, by virtue of their high degree of experimental control, are especially amenable to superradiant effects: when an ensemble with moderate optical density ($d > 1$) is coherently excited by a temporally short (broadband) and weak probe pulse, a burst of radiation is emitted along the forward direction of the incident probe~\cite{kwong2014cooperative,kwong2015cooperative,chalony2011coherent,dudovich2002coherent,costanzo2016zero}.
+Photonic emission from a collection of identical excited atoms under superradiant conditions is very different from that of a single-atom in free-space~\cite{PhysRev.93.99}.
+Comprehensive studies of superradiance~\cite{andreev1980collective,gross1982superradiance,cong2016dicke} have led to the observation of various quantum optics phenomena like quantum beats~\cite{han2021observation}, collective Lamb shifts~\cite{scully2009collective,svidzinsky2009evolution}, and novel cavity QED~\cite{doi:10.1126/science.1176695}.
+Initial studies focused on dense ensembles with sizes smaller than the excitation wavelength, whereas recent ones show that superradiance is also observable in large and dilute systems~\cite{araujo2016superradiance,PhysRevLett.117.073003}.
+Large atomic ensembles, providing a high degree of experimental control, are especially amenable to superradiant effects: when an ensemble with moderate optical density ($d > 1$) is coherently excited by a temporally short (broadband) and weak probe, a subsequent radiation-burst is emitted along the forward direction of the incident pulse~\cite{kwong2014cooperative,kwong2015cooperative,chalony2011coherent,dudovich2002coherent,costanzo2016zero}.
 The characteristic decay time of this emission is inversely proportional to the medium's optical depth and, for $d \gg 1$, can be much shorter than the spontaneous-emission lifetime of a single atom~\cite{scully2006directed,svidzinsky2008dynamical,bienaime2011atom,sutherland2016coherent,bromley2016collective,araujo2016superradiance,PhysRevLett.117.073003,han2021observation}.
-This optical-depth dependence of the decay time is the hallmark of superradiant emission, which is in contrast with the collective decay of atomic dipoles among inhomogeneously broadened emitters (commonly referred to as the free-induction-decay (FID))~\cite{vivoli2013high,Walther2009}.
+This optical-depth dependence of decay time is the hallmark of superradiant emission, different from the free-induction-decay (FID) of atomic dipoles among inhomogeneously broadened emitters~\cite{vivoli2013high,Walther2009}.